HaKyeongLee/RRProj1/PA1_template.md

 ### C. Imputing missing values
 In the first part of this section, I work with the original data frame `tempDT`.
-Let's first count the number of rows with missing values to get a better sense of where thee missing values come from.
+Let's first count the number of rows with missing values to get a better sense of where the missing values come from.
 I first change the class of `date` variable from character to date class.
-Then, use `complete.cases` and `sum` to count the number of rows with missing values.
+Then, use `complete.cases` and `sum` arguments to count the number of rows with missing values.

 ```r
 tempDT$date <- as.Date(tempDT$date, format="%Y-%m-%d")